SimpleITK/SimpleITK/docs/source/buildingWindows.rst

     cd C:\SimpleITK-build\SimpleITK-build
     ctest -R Release

+Running ctest executes all the built in test code for SimpleITK, more than 500 tests for the core C++ code, and approximately another 500 tests per wrapped language (e.g. Python, CSharp, R, Lua, etc.).

 These commands assume that the SimpleITK build directory is :code:`C:\\SimpleITK-build` and that the build is a Release build.